hashicorp/terraform-aws-consul/modules/run-consul/README.md

 The `run-consul` script accepts the following arguments, all optional:

-* `cluster-tag-key`\t\tAutomatically form a cluster with Instances that have this tag key and the same tag value as the current Instance.
+* `cluster-tag-key`: Automatically form a cluster with Instances that have this tag key and the same tag value as the current Instance.
 Default is `consul-cluster`.
 * `config-dir`: The path to the Consul config folder.
 Default is to take the absolute path of `../config`, relative to the `run-consul` script itself.